Breaking a Lease in Miami, Florida – Know the Laws

 Understanding Rental Agreements in the State of Florida

-Having a detailed lease or rental agreement is vital when renting out an investment property.
-As a landlord, you must ensure that tenants understand the behaviors that could result in eviction from the rental unit, what their rights are during the tenancy, and when rent is due among other things.
+Having a detailed lease or rental agreement is vital when renting out a rental.
+As a landlord, you must ensure that a tenant understands the behaviors that could result in eviction from the rental unit, what their rights are during the tenancy, and when rent is due among other things.

 When your tenant signs their rental contract, it’s also your responsibility to make sure that they’re aware of the penalties for unjustifiably terminating it, and that they know of their rights for justifiably breaking a lease early.